roman-milk/roman-milk.github.io/f5-desperate-times-and-measures.md

+===

- ****** F5: Desperate Times and Measures ****** byTx_Tall_Tales© I saw a tiny smile turn up the corner's of her mouth, which she tried to hide.
+I saw a tiny smile turn up the corner's of her mouth, which she tried to hide.
 I couldn't help it.
 I chuckled.
 She giggled.
 We ended up laughing unable to stop.
 I held her close, feeling her laughter.
 We had almost recovered, when she slapped my chest.
 "Jesus, Dan, I can't believe we both forgot how to fuck."

  That brought on another attack of the giggles, which ended with me on my back, and her laying on top of me.
 She sat up, and grinned.
 "Remind me baby, it's been so long.
 This thing here," she said, holding me by the shaft.
 "I know it's supposed to go somewhere."